 Land & Water Reserve List

-The Forest Preserves of Cook County has four Land and Water Reserves.
+The Forest Preserves of Cook County has six Land and Water Reserves.
 This state designation provides special protections, though at a lower level than a Nature Preserve.

 Illinois Nature Preserves Commission